edwinlzs/chainflow/README.md

 ---

 \
-The above setup will result in the following API calls:
+The above setup will result in the following endpoint calls:

 1. `POST` Request to `/user` with body: